 'Thoughts are things....'
 'Words have power....'
 How many times have we heard phrases to that affect?
 And yet, do we forget sometimes to consider what that really means, or even, as spiritual, six-sensory beings connect with what that really feels like to us?
 This awareness is essential to parenting with conscious speech.

-We decorate our homes (some of us decorate our vehicles!)...we style our hair...we accessorize our outfits--in ways that are aesthetically pleasing to ourselves and others.
+We decorate our homes...we style our hair...we accessorize our outfits--in ways that are aesthetically pleasing to ourselves and others.
 It is thus appropriate to consider consciously how we 'decorate' our speech.
 When parenting with conscious speech, do we take notice of how our conversation impacts the energy frequency of our home?

 For some of us it is important to also ask ourselves, are harmonious sounds the major player in our homes, or, for example, do the dissonant sounds from that "box" in the corner of the living room predominate?
 (Yeesh, turn that noise off!)